Comparison of American and British English: Government and politics

 In the UK, political candidates stand for election, while in the US, they run for office.
 There is virtually no crossover between BrE and AmE in the use of these terms.
 Additionally, the document which contains a party's positions/principles is referred to as a party platform in AmE, whereas it is commonly known as a party manifesto in BrE.
 (In AmE, using the term manifesto may connote that the party is an extremist or radical association).
 The term general election is used slightly differently in British and American English.
 In BrE, it refers exclusively to a nationwide parliamentary election and is differentiated from local elections (mayoral and council) and by-elections; whereas in AmE, it refers to a final election for any government position in the US, where the term is differentiated from the term primary (an election that determines a party's candidate for the position in question).
 Additionally, a by-election in BrE is called a special election in AmE.

 In AmE, the term swing state, swing county, swing district is used to denote a jurisdiction/constituency where results are expected to be close but crucial to the overall outcome of the general election.
 In BrE, the term marginal constituency is more often used for the same and swing is more commonly used to refer to how much one party has gained (or lost) an advantage over another compared to the previous election.
+The word majority in BrE often is used to refer to the difference in votes or percentages of votes between candidates or parties, whereas in AmE it often more specifically refers to the concept of which candidate or party won the majority of seats.

 In the UK, the term government only refers to what is commonly known in America as the executive branch or the particular administration.

 A local government in the UK is generically referred to as the "council," whereas in the United States, a local government will be generically referred to as the "city" (or county, village, etc., depending on what kind of entity the government serves).